goschtl/zope/zope2book/trunk/source/BasicObject.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Uploading the body of a Script (Python) object is much like uploading the
-body of a DTML Method or Page Template.
+body of a Page Template.
 One significant difference is that
 Script (Python) objects interpret text that is offset by "double-pound"
 ('##') at the beginning of the text as data about their parameters, title,
 and "bindings".
 For example, if you entered the following in a text editor